 The reason why real estate outperforms stocks the most when the stock market is down 10% – 15% is not because real estate prices are doing so well.
 It’s mainly because real estate prices haven’t fallen as much, if at all.

 The longer stocks stay depressed, the more capital will flow towards real estate.
+There is a stronger desire to own real assets that generate income and provide utility.
 If the stock market then rebounds back to all-time highs, real estate investors today will benefit even more.

 For example, fund flows into Fundrise, my favorite real estate investing platform continues to be strong.
 During the 2018 correction and 1Q2020 collapse in stocks, Fundrise funds outperformed.
 As a result, more investors are investing in private real estate funds for more capital preservation and less volatility.